The Beatles: Eight Days a Week: Production

-The film was produced with the cooperation of surviving Beatles Paul McCartney, Ringo Starr, and Beatle widows Yoko Ono and Olivia Harrison.
+The film was produced with the cooperation of surviving Beatles Paul McCartney and Ringo Starr, and Beatle widows Yoko Ono and Olivia Harrison.
 In addition to directing the documentary, Ron Howard also served as a producer alongside Brian Grazer, Nigel Sinclair, and Scott Pascucci.
 Written by Mark Monroe, the film was edited by Paul Crowder.

 Marc Ambrose served as supervising producer.

 Prior to the film's release, it was announced that it includes 30 minutes of film footage shot for the band's 1965 concert at Shea Stadium.
 That concert was filmed by Ed Sullivan Productions and broadcast on TV in 1966 as The Beatles at Shea Stadium.
 Consisting of 11 songs, the set was originally shot on 35mm film and was digitally restored in 4K resolution for the documentary, in addition to having remastered sound by Giles Martin, son of Beatles producer George Martin.
 The Shea Stadium concert was only included in theaters, and remains unavailable on home video release.